Alen Gas and Condensate Field, Bioko Island, Equatorial Guinea

 Front-end engineering design (FEED) of the Alen project was performed by John Wood Group's subsidiary, Mustang.
 The company was contracted in May 2010 to design both the jacket and topsides of the processing platform.

-Fabrication, load out and installation assistances for the central production platform, weighing 15,000t, and the 2,000t well head jacket are being provided by McDermott.
+Fabrication, load out and installation assistances for the central production platform, weighing 15,000t, and the 2,000t well head jacket were provided by McDermott.